ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   the TEEP Agent.

 token
-: The value in the token field is used to match responses to requests.
-This is useful when a TAM issues multiple concurrent requests to a TEEP Agent.
+: The value in the token parameter is used to match responses to requests.
+This is particualrly useful when a TAM issues multiple concurrent requests to a TEEP Agent.

 request
-: The request field indicates what information the TAM requests from the TEEP Agent in form of a list of unsigned integer values.
-Each unsigned integer value corresponds to an IANA registered information element.
+: The request parameter indicates what information the TAM requests from the TEEP Agent in form of a bitmap.
+Each value in the bitmap corresponds to an IANA registered information element.
 This specification defines the following initial set of information elements:

    attestation (1)
    : With this value the TAM requests the TEEP Agent to return an entity attestation
      token (EAT) in the response.
+If the TAM requests an attestation token to be returned by the TEEP Agent then it MUST also include the nonce in the message.
+     The nonce is subsequently placed into the EAT token for replay protection.

    trusted_apps (2)
    : With this value the TAM queries the TEEP Agent for all installed TAs.

-   extensions (3)
+   extensions (4)
    : With this value the TAM queries the TEEP Agent for supported capabilities
      and extensions, which allows a TAM to discover the capabilities of a TEEP Agent implementation.

-   suit_commands (4)
+   suit_commands (8)
    : With this value the TAM queries the TEEP Agent for supported commands offered
      by the SUIT manifest implementation.

    Further values may be added in the future via IANA registration.

-cipher_suite
+cipher-suites
-: The cipher_suite field lists the ciphersuite(s) supported by the TAM.
+: The cipher-suites parameter lists the ciphersuite(s) supported by the TAM.
 Details about the ciphersuite encoding can be found in {{ciphersuite}}.

 nonce
-: The none field is an optional field used for ensuring the refreshness of the Entity Attestation Token (EAT) returned with a QueryResponse message.
+: The none field is an optional parameter used for ensuring the refreshness of the Entity Attestation Token (EAT) returned with a QueryResponse message.
 When a nonce is provided in the QueryRequest and an EAT is returned with the QueryResponse message then the nonce contained in this request MUST be copied into the nonce claim found in the EAT token.

 version
-: The version field lists the version(s) supported by the TAM.
+: The version field parameter the version(s) supported by the TAM.
 For this version of the specification this field can be omitted.

 ocsp_data
-: The ocsp_data field contains a list of OCSP stapling data respectively for the TAM certificate and each of the CA certificates up to the root certificate.
+: The ocsp_data parameter contains a list of OCSP stapling data respectively for the TAM certificate and each of the CA certificates up to the root certificate.
 The TAM provides OCSP data so that the TEEP Agent can validate the status of the TAM certificate chain